-If you’re a small business owner thinking of supplying benefits packages to your employees, you need to read this small business employee benefits guide now!
+If you are a small business owner thinking of supplying benefits packages to your employees, you need to read this small business employee benefits guide below.

 As insurance coverage becomes a national controversy, small businesses are given a unique opportunity.
 It isn’t just a political talking point to say small business make up the backbone of the economy.
 They employ 51 percent of the nonfarm, U.S. workforce.

-Small business employee benefits can change the way people talk about insurance coverage.
+Small business employee benefits can change the way people talk about insurance coverage, like those found at benefit enrollment companies.
 By providing health, life, dental, vision or legal insurance – employees will be more productive and eager to work.
 They will know they’re cared for if things go wrong.
 So they will work harder not only to keep their jobs, and to also continue being a part of your business’s family.

 Healthy Employees Stick Around and Grow With the Company

 One of the best investments any small business can make isn’t in new equipment or in an office.
-It’s in the health of its employees.
+It is in the health of its employees.
 Owners hire employees with the expectation that they will work.
-That doesn’t mean it’s the employee’s responsibility to make sure they can.
+That doesn’t mean it is the employee’s responsibility to make sure they can.
 Business owners also need to make sure employees can be productive.

 That means owners should make sure their employees are covered by health insurance.
 By investing in health insurance, employers can net several positives for their businesses.
 First, employees are less likely to avoid seeing a doctor.
 That means sicknesses are less likely to develop into worse illnesses, so employees can work longer and harder.